rcgray/free-genai-bootcamp-2025/sentence-constructor/prompt-xml.md

 # Markdown Prompt

-The following is a prompt for the Sentence Creator feature catering toward LLMs that prefer Plaintext (or Markdown) formats.
+The following is a prompt for the Sentence Creator feature catering toward LLMs that prefer XML formats.
 - **Target Models:** This should work best with Llama 2, GPT-4, and Claude 3.
 - **Development:** It was developed with the help of Claude Sonnet 3.5 and DeepSeek R1.
 - **Testing:** This prompt has been evaluated on the following models: